jloughry/Unicode/README.md

 20-December-2013; therefore, it is proper to submit a proposal at this time.
 Hints for [Submitting Successful Character and Script Proposals](http://www.unicode.org/faq/char_proposal.html) for submitting good proposals are being looked at.

+- Circulate the draft proposal for review.

+- Submit proposal to the UTC.

 ### Deadlines